leeleelee3264/my-hugo-tech-blog/content/post/2022-12-26-kasa-concurrency-seminar.md

 +++
-title = "[Seminar] Handling concurrency in Django" date = "2022-12-26" description = "Seminar for handling concurrent request in Django in Kasa 2022-11-30.
-Keys of handling concurrent request are 1) using queue, 2) using Django ORM, 3) using Redis.
-Especially in 2), Django ORM support select_or_update with @transaction.atomic." tags = ["Project"]
+title = "[Seminar] Handling concurrency in Django" date = "2022-12-26" description = "Seminar for handling concurrent request in Django in Kasa 2022-11-30." tags = ["Project"]
 +++